Pathways Internship Program (PIP)

 - Personal research projects

-- Personal entrepreneurial ventures
+- Personal projects or personal entrepreneurial ventures

 - Taking classes, at Cornell or elsewhere